Missouri Traffic Court Records

 Traffic citations come with penalties consisting of fines and points assessed on your driving record, and can also come to include added costs and even jail time.
 Missouri utilizes a points-based system for traffic violations and accumulating a certain number of points results in different punishments.
 4 points in 12 months will result in a warning letter, 8 points within 18 months will lead to license suspension and 12 points in 12 months, 18 points in 24 months or 24 points in 36 months, all result in revocation of license.
 Points can remain on the driver’s record for at least 3 years but if no new points are accumulated, total points record are reduced by one-third after 12 months, one-half after 2 years and to zero after 3 years.
 Failure to pay the fine before or on the court date could lead to an arrest warrant being issued.

-Traffic violations are generally divided into moving and non-moving violations.
-Moving violations are traffic laws offenses perpetrated a vehicle in motion and can come to include misdemeanors and felonies, depending on the circumstances.
+Missouri traffic violations and infractions are generally divided into moving and non-moving violations.
+Moving violations are traffic laws offenses perpetrated by a vehicle in motion and can come to include misdemeanors and felonies, depending on the circumstances.
 Non-moving violations generally occur when a vehicle is parked or caused by faulty or broken vehicle equipment.
 Vehicles in motion can be cited for Non-moving violations but such violations will be differentiated by their treatment in the courts.
 Non-moving violations are not reported to the Missouri Department of Revenue and do not show up on your driving record.

 What to Do When You Get a Traffic Ticket in Missouri?